wvvSupermarkt/wvvSupermarkt/backend/README.md

 # Google Data Proxy (REST4)
 Find out more about the integration of the Google Data Proxy into the Liveline Application in the [Livelane Microservices Structure](https://docs.google.com/document/d/1RLdGLrOS8xFzT58jS5aggvNy8lCMdPbxYCEXZ2F2ziw/edit).

-> Note that this proxy is NOT fully functioning (21/03/2020, 21:09) because an error in the busyHours library still has to be fixed.

 ## How to use?
 In order to use this API, clone this project to your local machine.
 Then navigate to the backend folder.